ev3dev/ev3dev-lang/R/README.md

 - download ev3dev-lang R to the brick
   * make a directory to download into and `cd` into that directory
-  * download the master or development repository (your choice)
+  * download the development repository (R is currently only in develop branch and supports ev3dev-jessie-2014-10-07 (pre-release))
   * `wget https://github.com/ev3dev/ev3dev-lang/archive/develop.zip`
   * `unzip develop.zip`
   * go to the R subdirectory: